ablab/spades/assembler/src/projects/spaligner/README.md

 Tool for fast and accurate alignment of nucleotide sequences (s.a. long reads, coding sequences, etc.) to assembly graphs.

-##Main pipeline
+## Main pipeline

-Sequence-to-graph alignment with SPAligner.
 Overview of the alignment of query sequence S (orange bar) to assembly graph G. Assembly graph edges are considered directed left-to-right (explicit edge orientation was omitted to improve the clarity).
 ![pipeline](pipeline.png)

 1. Hit search.
 Hits (regions of high similarity) between the query and the edge labels are identified with BWA-MEM G.